Staff & Board

 Ben Fried is the Editor-in-Chief of Streetsblog.
 He joined Streetsblog as a New York City reporter in 2008, just as the push to enact congestion pricing was peaking.
 Since then he has covered slightly more successful transit funding campaigns, the transportation angle on local elections, and the day-by-day transformation of New York City streets.
 Today he oversees Streetsblog’s family of sites covering New York, San Francisco, federal transportation policy, and stories from around the country of significance to the national movement for safer streets and sustainable transportation.
 Ben graduated from Oberlin College with a concentration in architecture, and he holds a Master’s in Journalism from Columbia University.
 He lives with his wife in Prospect Heights, Brooklyn, and he loves the Mets.
 Follow Ben on Twitter @streetsblogNYC.

 Brad began writing for Streetsblog in 2007, after years as a reporter, editor, and publisher in the alternative weekly business.
 He has written extensively on politics, urban planning, transportation, law, education, business, and other topics, and has covered everything from mass bike rides to visits by heads of state.
 Brad has adopted New York’s dysfunctional traffic justice system as his primary beat for Streetsblog.
-He also edits stories and nitpicks copy for Streetsblog New York, Capitol Hill, and San Francisco, as well as Streetsblog Network.
+He also edits stories and nitpicks copy for Streetsblog New York, USA, and San Francisco, as well as the Streetsblog Network.
 Brad lives in Manhattan with his wife and their many, many cats.
 Follow Brad @streetsblogNYC.

 Stephen is a full-time reporter for Streetsblog NYC, where he covers livable streets and transportation in the five boroughs, including everything from MTA funding and bike lane expansions to pedestrian plazas and street safety.
 In addition to reporting for Streetsblog, Stephen is a master’s candidate at Pratt Institute’s City and Regional Planning program.
 He grew up in Rhode Island, where he collected Matchbox cars and maps as a kid.
 You can follow Stephen on Twitter @miller_stephen.